giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 ## Signal peptide prediction
 Despite their biological importance, experimentally identifying signal peptides can be challenging and resource-intensive.
 This has led to the development of computational methods, which offer a more efficient and cost-effective approach, opening a new set of challenges.
 Available in-silico methods can be divided into three main classes:

 - **Homology-based approaches**.
 In these approaches, information is transferred from closely related sequences.
-They can be accurate but require a good template, experimentally studied.
+They can be accurate but require a good template that has been experimentally studied.
 - **Algorithmic and probabilistic approaches**.
 A traditional algorithm takes some input and some logic in code and drums up the output.
 In this category, methods such as Hidden Markov Models and Weight matrix approaches can be found.
 - **Machine learning approaches**.
 A Machine Learning Algorithm takes an input and an output and gives the logic that connects them, which can then be used to work with new input to give one an output.
 Typical Machine learning methods are Artificial Neural Networks (including recent deep-learning methods), Decision trees and Random Forests, and Support Vector Machines.